zubxxr/AV-Map-Creation-Workflow/README.md

    - **Tools Required**: [PCL](https://pointclouds.org/)
    - Some extra processing will be needed to fix the orientation of the Point Cloud before it can be loaded into Autoware.
-   - To understand why, run the following command in a terminal in the same directory as the Point Cloud file.
+   - To understand why, run the following command in a terminal in the same directory as the Point Cloud file created from Step 3.

       ```bash
       pcl_viewer <your_pointcloud>.pcd